Reading time: 16 min.

 9. Medication-induced hair loss

 There are several types of medication that can cause hair loss.
 While chemotherapy-induced hair loss is the best-known, many other medications can cause hair loss.
-They include certain antidepressants, birth control pills, some heart medication, some antibiotics, or anabolic steroids (the kind of steroids that are used to achieve muscle growth).
+They include certain antidepressants, birth control pills, some heart medication, some antibiotics (though antibiotic-related hair loss is very rare), or anabolic steroids (the kind of steroids that are used to achieve muscle growth).

 So be sure to check the list of potential unwanted side effects of any prescription medication you may be taking to see if hair loss is listed.